 - Girls and women up to age 40, in their childbearing years in the following cases:

 - Those suffering from a malignant disease who will undergo medical treatment (such as radiation treatment, chemotherapy) which is liable to damage their ovaries and prevent them from being able to conceive in the future.

 - Those with any illness or who will undergo any type of treatment that may cause irreversible damage to their fertility (such as extensive abdominal surgery, treatment using a medication with high toxicity, etc.).

 How to Claim It?

-- The attending physician in cases where a specific treatment or procedure may impact fertility must provide the patient with information regarding the relevant technologies that may be able to enable fertility in the future.
+- In cases where a specific treatment or procedure may impact fertility, the attending physician must provide the patient with information regarding the relevant technologies that may be able to enable fertility in the future.

-- Before undergoing any of the cryopreservation process, patients must sign an informed consent form that details all of the risks of the procedure.
+- Before undergoing any of the cryopreservation process, patients must sign an informed consent form that details all of the risks and chances of risk from the procedure.

 - If a patient is under the age of 14, written informed consent to the procedure must be obtained after all critical information has been presented to her in a manner which is appropriate to her in terms of her age and level of comprehension.
 Informed consent must also be obtained from her legal guardian.
 If there is disagreement between the patient and the guardian, a court of law may be requested to judge the case.

 - Ovarian tissue cryopreservation may only be performed in an approved invitro fertilization unit.

 - Cryopreservation for purposes of fertility preservation will continue for a period of 10 years from the date the procedure was performed.